Laco Uhrenmanufaktur: Development since the 1980s

 In the 1980s, the name Laco has been relaunched.
 Over the past decades, Erich Lacher Uhrenfabrik has been surviving as a small sister company.
 On 8 September 1988, executive manager Horst Günther acquired Laco’s name and logo rights.
 In this way, the company was able to fabricate a modern product range of high quality Laco watches.
 Most of these watches are still mechanical ones today, but function with Swiss and Japanese movements.
 Andreas Günther managed the company in the sixth generation.

 To celebrate 75 years of the watch factory, Lacher reissued 75 of its legendary 40s-pilot-watches.
 80% of the used components have been replicated from the original model.
 All the other components, especially the pinions and the wheel plate for the indirectly powered central second pointer, were produced in restricted amounts.
 The 75 limited edition watches were sold for 7,500 DM each.

 As this jubilee edition was a great success, the company decided at the beginning of 2003 to launch a new series of Laco pilot watches.
 Five new models were available exclusively.
 They include artful and mechanical movements with Geneva Stripes and dyed blue screws.

 New start with new owners

 For a while, Laco sailed through troubled waters and had to go into insolvency on 30 June 2009.
 Intensive negotiations with various companies took place.
 The Kienzle AG has turned out to be an unfavourable partner: For a short period of time, Laco was found under the umbrella of Kienzle Lacher Uhrenmanufaktur GmbH, but Kienzle soon went into liquidation.
 In spring 2010, Laco already resumed business with eight employees and has turned to its original roots: The focus should be on handcraft rather than on industry.
 Under new management, the pilot watches were enhanced further.
-Since 2010, Laco has successfully launched two dozen of new models.
+Since 2010, Laco has successfully launched two dozen new models.